 We have noticed earlier (Sec. \ref{Sec2}) that the size of a circuit, even though an important feature, is not the only reason why some circuits have lower after-mapping overheads than others.
-Fig. \ref{fig:overhead1} shows how the parameters minimal degree, maximal degree and average shortest path of the interaction graph influence fidelity and gate overhead of circuits.
+Fig. \ref{fig:overhead1} shows how the parameters minimal degree, maximal degree, and average shortest path of the interaction graph influence fidelity and gate overhead of circuits.
 As observed before, the closer the points in graphs are to 0 in all axes simultaneously, the lower the overhead and fidelity decrease.
-The graph shows a strong correlation between increase in gate overhead (Fig. \ref{fig:gateo1}) and fidelity decrease (Fig. \ref{fig:fidDec1}) with the increase in maximal and minimal node degree and average shortest path.
+The graph shows a strong correlation of both the increase in gate overhead (Fig. \ref{fig:gateo1}) and fidelity decrease (Fig. \ref{fig:fidDec1}) with the increase in maximal and minimal node degree and average shortest path.
 2D cuts of Fig. \ref{fig:overhead1} are shown in Fig. \ref{fig:interparams} for a better visualization.
-The following observations can be made: 1) the higher all three circuit parameters, average shortest path, minimal and maximal node degree are simultaneously, the higher the gate overhead (Fig. \ref{fig:interparams1}) and fidelity decrease \ref{fig:interparams3}).
-Which means the fidelity is the highest and overhead the lowest if all three circuit parameters are close to 0.
-2) Some patterns for circuits belonging to the same group based on how they are created can be observed.
-For instance, QUEKO circuits (squares) have high average shortest path ($\sim3$), random circuits (hexagons) have high average node degree ($\sim8$) whereas RevLib and algorithm-based circuits (x in graph) have on average low values of the same parameters ($\sim1.5$ for average shortest path and $\sim4.5$ for node degree).
+The following observations can be made: 1) the higher all three circuit parameters, average shortest path, minimal and maximal node degree are simultaneous, the higher the gate overhead (Fig. \ref{fig:interparams1}) and fidelity decrease \ref{fig:interparams3}).
+This means the fidelity is the highest and overhead the lowest if all three circuit parameters are close to 0.
+2) Some patterns for circuits belonging to the same group can be observed based on how they are created.
+For instance, QUEKO circuits (squares) have a high average shortest path ($\sim3$), random circuits (hexagons) have a high average node degree ($\sim8$), whereas RevLib and algorithm-based circuits (x in graph) have on average low values of the same parameters ($\sim1.5$ for average shortest path and $\sim4.5$ for node degree).